Writing the context study

 Context study

-The context study will focus on African American heritage in Minneapolis from the 1820s to the present day.
-It will be divided into seven themes:
+The context study focuses on African American heritage in Minneapolis from the 1820s to the present day.
+It is divided into seven themes:

 - Arrival